mechanicles/ruby_simple_search/README.md

 # RubySimpleSearch

-RubySimpleSearch allows to search on the table fields. e.g. string and text fileds.
+RubySimpleSearch allows to search on the table fields. e.g. string and text fields.

-Sometimes we want to do search on the post's text and context or user's email, username and description or on other models but in same way.
+Sometimes we want to do search on the post's title and content or user's email, username and description or on other models but in same way.
-For those searches we use MySql's or Postgresql's LIKE clause to get the results.
+For those searches we use MySql's or Postgresql's LIKE operator to get the results.
 While doing same thing on the differet models you actually add lots of duplications in your code.